Academic Programs

 MATH

 Dimensions Singapore Math is used for whole group and small group instruction.
 The structure of the approach begins from concrete, to pictorial, and lastly abstract; enabling students to deeply understand mathematical concepts.
 Students frequently work with manipulatives or draw models in order to deepen understanding of mathematical concepts and solve complex problems.
-IXL Math and Sprints are used to reinforce and practice basic facts and mental math.
-Math games and Early Finish Packets are used as enrichment tools.
+IXL Math, sprints, and math games are used to reinforce and practice basic facts and mental math to improve fluency.
+An extension curriculum is offered for students who are ready to move on to more challenging work in each chapter.

 - Numbers to 1000